surya1337gkrm/JavaPractise/notes/09-Miscellaneous02.md

 #### Variables declared using Final keyword

 **Variables declared using final keyword will be treated as constants** in java.
-We can modify the value of the variance once initialized.
+We cannot modify the value of the variable once initialized.

     class Main{
         public static void main(String[] args){